John Winans

-John Winans (September 27, 1831 – January 17, 1907) was an American lawyer and politician in Janesville, Wisconsin.
-He served one term in the United States House of Representatives from Wisconsin's 1st congressional district, and served six years in the Wisconsin State Assembly representing Janesville and central Rock County.
-He also held several local offices, including two terms as Mayor of Janesville.
+John Winans (September 27, 1831 – January 17, 1907) was an American lawyer and Democratic politician from Janesville, Wisconsin.
+He served one term in the U.S. House of Representatives, representing Wisconsin's 1st congressional district during the 48th Congress (1883–1885).
+He then served as the 25th mayor of Janesville, from 1885 to 1889.
+Earlier, he represented Janesville and central Rock County for six years in Wisconsin State Assembly.

 Background

-Winans was born in Vernon, New Jersey, and was educated in public and private schools.
+Winans was born in Vernon Township, New Jersey, and was educated in public and private schools.
+His first cousin Ross Winans was an important pioneer in railroad engineering in Baltimore, and Ross's children Thomas and William Winans built the first rail system in Russia and became extraordinary wealthy.

 He studied law and was admitted to the bar in 1855.
 He came to Wisconsin in 1857 and settled in Janesville, where he practiced his profession.
 He served as member of the city council of Janesville in 1861, and as city attorney several times.
 He served as delegate to the 1864 Democratic National Convention, and in 1868 was the Democratic nominee for Congress from Wisconsin's 2nd congressional district, against incumbent Republican Benjamin F. Hopkins.